BOARD OF DIRECTORS

 Anna Vouros, M.D., Vice Chair

 Anna graduated from Dartmouth College and Dartmouth Medical School and subsequently trained at Boston University and Boston City Hospitals before joining Massachusetts General Hospital and Harvard Medical School in 1995.
-She currently sees patients in the Bulfinch Medical Group and teaches residents and medical students.
+She currently sees patients in the Center for Specialized Services at MGH, and teaches residents and medical students.
 She served on the board of the National Charity League and is a member of The Philanthropy Connection.
 She is an active member of the Concord, MA community, where she lives with her husband and three children.

-Branch Manager, Senior Vice President, Investments at Raymond James & Associates
+Senior Vice President, Private Wealth Advisor at Raymond James & Associates

 Peter is a 25-year veteran of the financial services industry and heads Raymond James’ wealth management unit in Boston.
 Peter joined Raymond James in March of 2014, after 17 years at UBS, where he held a number of management positions, including: Executive Director of Client Development in Zurich, Switzerland, Chief Operating Officer of UBS Wealth Management’s Western Division, and Complex Director of the Boston Office.
 Peter has comprehensive experience helping individuals, business owners, senior executives and affluent families to successfully manage their wealth.
 He has completed the Certified Private Wealth Advisor (CPWA) designation at the University of Chicago Booth School of Business.
 A graduate of Wesleyan University, he is an active supporter of the Wesleyan men’s basketball program and the Berklee College of Music.
 Peter is an enthusiastic blues guitar player who performs regularly with his band.
 He and his wife Lynn live in Needham, where they raised their four children.